Frenchtown High School

-Academic Team
+Academic team

-Frenchtown High School's academic team has performed well at regional and statewide levels, placing first out of 16 teams at Brainfreeze in the 2010 & 2011 season.
+Frenchtown High School's academic team has performed well at regional and statewide levels, placing first out of 16 teams at Brainfreeze in the 2010 and 2011 season.
 In the 2012 season, Frenchtown took 1st out of 51 teams at the Southwest Montana Academic Olympics and 1st at the Yellowstone County Invitational Academic Tournament.
 In 2009, the team won the Frenchtown-Stevensville Invitational Academic Tournament and were able to travel to Chicago for the HSNCT.
 In the 2010 season, Frenchtown hosted a tournament titled Brainfreeze.
 Frenchtown's #1 team triumphed over teams such as Billings Skyview and Missoula Sentinel to capture first place and qualify for the PACE National Scholastics Championship in Fairfax, Virginia.
-In 2013, Frenchtown took 1st place at the World Affairs Council Academic Tournament, and has been invited to nationals in Washington D.C. and in 2012.
+In 2013, Frenchtown took 1st place at the World Affairs Council Academic Tournament, and has been invited to nationals in Washington, D.C., and in 2012.
 The team finished the Jordan Carlson Memorial Academic Tournament in first, second, third, and fourth place.
 Over the last few years, Frenchtown's team has developed a friendly rivalry with Billings Skyview, as well as Park High Livingston.
 Frenchtown's first venture into academic competition began with the Brainbuster program on KECI-TV, which lasted three years.